 If you pay close attention to an investment portfolio, you’ll notice that it has a mixture of assets—ranging from high-risk-high return options to the safest—which work in sync to give you the returns you want.

 Think of your CIPs in the same way.
 Since there is no one-size-fits-all solution for all of your partners, it's best to implement multiple incentive programs for each partner segment.
 Some of these programs will be geared to quick wins.
-Rest will be long-term “investments” for filling up your sales pipeline with hot leads.
+Rest will be long-term “investments” for filling up your sales pipeline CRM with hot leads.

 2. Reward Desired Behaviors, Not Just Wins!

 Use incentives to drive not only sales but other desired behaviors too.
 For example, do you want your partner reps to attend your training webinars?
 Consider sending them some reward points.
 Did one of the partner sales reps manage to beg a high-ticket client?
 Reward him for that specific deal.

 3. Don’t Forget your Team Members